SpenceKonde/ATTinyCore/README.md

 * [ATTiny1634](avr/extras/ATtiny_1634.md)  (With or without Optiboot bootloader)
 * [ATTiny828](avr/extras/ATtiny_828.md) (With or without Optiboot bootloader)

+Variants of these are also supported (such as the ATTiny1634R or ATTiny85V)

 **When uploading sketches via ISP using the Arduino IDE, you must select a programmer marked ATTiny from the programmers menu (or any other programmer added by an installed third party core) in order to upload properly to most supported chips - this is due to a limitation in the IDE.**

 **When using a chip for the first time, or after changing the clock speed or BOD settings, you must do "burn bootloader" to set the fuses, even if you are not using a chip with a bootloader**